EmailKarma received this comment today from Kelly over at Sitebrand regarding the post “Q&A; | Whats the best way to build reputation on new IPs?”

 - Consistency of sending; meet your deadlines and send regularly

 The effect on a reputation that is not built correctly or has turned in a negative way:

 - Limits on number of message per connection/hour/day

 - Junk/Spam folder delivery

 - Grey listing or temporary rejections of IPs for predefined periods of time

-- Mail blocking or blacklisting
+- Mail blocking